ToluRotimi/BarbiePersonalitygenerator-/README.md

 Frontend apllication done using flask and HTML

 * Create Functionality
+ The user form and the Barbie era form.

+ The user inputs their forename and surname and then the barbie era picks up that user and asks for their birth year

+ The user is then taken to a url where it prints out the barbie era they were born in

 ![image](https://user-images.githubusercontent.com/96881229/183045593-fba74fbb-a5eb-491a-beb8-96e5ebcec5e1.png)

 ![image](https://user-images.githubusercontent.com/96881229/183045798-1067ff0c-79fe-4cb6-96ce-96c254fd673f.png)

 ![image](https://user-images.githubusercontent.com/96881229/183046026-ab090352-2758-43b1-8c38-25253b76c495.png)

-The user is then taken to a url where it prints out the barbie era they were born in

 * PYTHON CODE
 *